Irfan-Chowdhury/Doctors-Portal/README.md

 - 73-7 (Recap) Implement Login and auth state observer
 - 73-8 (Recap) Update Username and conditional sign out
 - 73-9 Private Route and redirect user to the page they wanted to go
+- 74-3 Simple Overview of React Query and load data
 ## `PACKAGES`
 #### 1. Create [React](https://reactjs.org/) App
 ```bash